The Southwest’s

 Step 1: Free On-Site Assessment

-We come to your shop (no charge) with calibrated meters and take air samples.
-We measure capture velocities at each station, check dust accumulation, test for combustible dust if needed, and look at your layout.
+We come to your shop with calibrated meters and take air samples.
+We measure capture velocities at each station, check dust accumulation, test for combustible dust if needed, and review your layout.
 Takes 1-2 hours.

 Step 2: Fixed-Price Proposal